About Molly Koeneman

 And that was kind of that.

-When I came home to my Chicago life–my beautiful friends, the little studio apartment that was all my own, and a job in my ideal industry (publishing)–it was a little unsettling.
+When I came home to my Chicago life–my beautiful friends, the little studio apartment that was all my own, and a job in my ideal industry (publishing)–I started to wonder if this was the life I wanted or the life others wanted for me.
+It was unsettling.

 So I made some changes.

 At the time, the decisions I made seemed logical and easy.
 In retrospect, I can’t believe they worked out so well, and I can’t believe that I was actually brave/ ballsy/ strong enough to make them.

-I convinced my company that I could do my job remotely, I gave up my perfect studio apartment in Chicago, I moved everything I owned into my parents’ Kentucky home and I started planning trips around the world.
-At the time of writing this (October, 2017) I have traveled to Germany, Brazil, Greece, Ireland, the United Kingdom, Iceland, France, Cuba, Mexico, Colombia and Australia.
+I convinced my company that I could do my job remotely, I gave up my perfect studio apartment in Chicago, I moved everything I owned into my parents’ Kentucky home, and I started planning trips around the world.
+At the time of writing this I have traveled to Germany, Brazil, Greece, Ireland, the United Kingdom, Iceland, France, Cuba, Mexico, Colombia, Australia and Peru (updated April 2018).

 My life is amazing.

 I can think that, but you can’t.

 My life is hard.
 It’s a lot of planning; it’s missing family and working odd-hours; it’s getting diarrhea in Colombia and having my phone stolen in Rio; it’s getting hit by a car and missing flights; it’s being 29-years-old and knowing that the fact that I’m sleeping in a hostel bunkbed is both the reason and the consequence for not having a partner.

 Basically, it’s absolutely hell on my un-diagnosed anxiety disorder.